Comparison of ancient Roman deities with ancient Thamizh

 Venus

-Love, fertility, beauty, desire, sex, prosperity and
+Love, fertility, beauty, desire, sex, prosperity and victory

 Friday